If you are just going to read public documents, and edit them in the studio, you don't need to worry about authentication.

 sanity debug --secrets, and look for the "Auth token" value under "Authentication".
 You then place this in an

 curl -H "Authorization: Bearer <token>" https://<project>.api.sanity.io/v1/data/query/production?query=*

 Your API token is personal, and gives complete access to the Sanity API as your user.
 Take care not to share it with anyone, and use robot tokens instead to authenticate from applications and third-party services.

-You can create new robot tokens in your project's management console.
 Once a token is generated, it will be displayed exactly once - be sure to make a secure copy of it, since it is not possible to recover the token later (although you can create a new one).
 You can then use the token in API requests as outlined above.